DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - The Physical layer includes electrical specifications, protocols, and standards that allow control of throughput, handling line noise, and a variety of other electrical interface and signaling requirements
         - Network hardware devices that function at layer 1 include 📝NICs, 📝hubs, 📝repeaters, 📝concentrators, 📝amplifiers
         - Know four basic network topologies:
-            - 🍌**star**: each individual node on the network is directly connect to a switch/hub/concentrator
+            - 🍌**star**: each individual node on the network is directly connect to a switch/hub/concentrator.
+A star topology has a single point of failure at its center device
-            - 🍌**mesh**: all systems are interconnected; partial mesh can be created by adding multiple NICs or server clustering
+            - 🍌**mesh**: all systems are interconnected; partial mesh can be created by adding multiple NICs or server clustering.
+Mesh topologies provide redundant connections to systems, allowing multiple segment failures without seriously affecting connectivity.
-            - 🍌**ring**: closed loop that connects end devices in a continuous ring (all communication travels in a single direction around the ring);
+            - 🍌**ring**: closed loop that connects end devices in a continuous ring (all communication travels in a single direction around the ring); A ring topology is a single point of failure at any location around the cable ring
                 - **Multistation Access Unit** (MSAU or MAU) connects individual devices
                 - used in token ring and FDDI networks
-            - 🍌**bus**: all devices are connected to a single cable (backbone) terminated on both ends
+            - 🍌**bus**: all devices are connected to a single cable (backbone) terminated on both ends.
+A bus topology has a single point of failure at its central backbone cable.
         - Know commonly used twisted-pair cable categories
         - Know cable types & characteristics